Catholic Church sex abuse cases in the United States: Pennsylvania Grand Jury Report

 The grand jury found that Church officials followed a "playbook for concealing the truth", minimizing the abuse by using words like "inappropriate contact" instead of "rape".
 State Attorney General Josh Shapiro, whose office initiated the investigation, said in a news conference, "They protected their institution at all costs.
 As the grand jury found, the church showed a complete disdain for victims."

 The Vatican has declined to respond to the grand jury report detailing decades of sexual abuse and cover-ups by priests and bishops in Pennsylvania, refusing even to say whether church officials in Rome have read the damaging documents.

 Actions of the Catholic hierarchy

-Historically, the Church has typically addressed sexual abuse as an internal matter.
-Abusive priests were sanctioned under canon law and sometimes received treatment from specialized Catholic service agencies, with relatively few of the offending priests reported to civil authorities.
-For example, 6,000 pages of documents released in a Milwaukee court case showed a pattern of on-going abuse by a large number of priests who were being systematically switched to different assignments while church administrators failed to inform secular law enforcement agencies.
+Historically, the Church has typically addressed sexual abuse as an internal matter, not reported to civil authorities.
+Abusive priests were usually sanctioned under canon law and sometimes received treatment from specialized Catholic service agencies.
+For example, 6,000 pages of documents released in a Milwaukee court case showed a pattern of ongoing abuse by a large number of priests who were being systematically switched to different assignments while church administrators failed to inform secular law enforcement agencies.

+Offenders reported to authorities

+Some, but relatively few, offenders were reported to civil authorities.